- Table of Contents

 B2C Marketing:

 B2C transactions, in contrast, are typically short-lived.
 The interactions are often transactional, with fewer touchpoints.
 While brand loyalty is vital in B2C, the decision-making process is generally quicker.
-B2C marketers focus on creating immediate impact and customer satisfaction during individual transactions, aiming for high volumes of sales within a shorter time frame.
+B2C marketers focus on creating immediate impact and customer satisfaction during individual transactions, aiming for high sales volumes within a shorter time frame.

 3. Purchase Motivations and Marketing Appeals